3.1: Defensive Design

 Validation

-Checking whether input data follows criteria and should be accepted. (e.g. length check on a password).
+Checking whether input data follows specific criteria and should be accepted (e.g. a length check on a password).

 Verification

-Checking whether data has been entered correctly (e.g. double entry).
+Checking whether data that has been entered is correct (e.g. double entry).

 Authentication

-Ensuring only authorised users can gain access to a system (e.g. passwords)
+Ensuring only authorised users can gain access to a system (e.g. usernames and strong passwords).

 Maintainable code

-Allowing other programmers to understand the code (e.g. comments, indentation, meaningful variable names).
+Allowing other programmers to easily read and quickly understand code that has been written (e.g. using comments, indentation and appropriate variable names).

 Input Validation